Saifmechi/Natural-Language-Processing/README.md

 1. [Project 1: AraBERT: Sentiment Analysis ](/arabic-bert-sentiment-analysis-of-tunisian-dialect%20(3).ipynb)
    - Description: In this notebook,I employ BERT (Bidirectional Encoder Representations from Transformers) to harness the capabilities of ARABERT to understand and classify sentiment in text data written in Tunisian Arabic.
+   - you can find the original notebook and data :[kaggle](https://www.kaggle.com/code/seifmechi/credit-default-risk)
    - Techniques: BERT, Tokenization, Fine-Tuning, Transfer Learning, and more.